artiqox/artiqox/doc/README.md

 ---------------------
 Distributed under the [MIT software license](http://www.opensource.org/licenses/mit-license.php).
 This product includes software developed by the Bitcoin developers for use in [Bitcoin Core](https://www.bitcoin.org/).
+This product includes software developed by the Dogecoin developers for use in [Dogecoin Core](https://www.dogecoin.com/).
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.